Authentication Web

 From the Gatekeepers menu, you can see a list of your Gatekeepers, and their connection status.
 For redundancy, set up and configure additional Gatekeepers.

-Create and install new Gatekeeper
+Creating and installing a new Gatekeeper

 1. Login to the Specops Authentication Web .